passalis/rl_camera_control/README.md

 # Deep Reinforcement Learning for Controlling Frontal Person Close-up Shooting

-This repository contains an implementation of the Deep RL method proposed in *eep Reinforcement Learning for Controlling Frontal Person Close-up Shooting*.
+This repository contains an implementation of the Deep RL method proposed in *Deep Reinforcement Learning for Controlling Frontal Person Close-up Shooting*.

 If you use this code in your work please cite the following paper: